Walks index

 "U3AC" is Cambridge University of the Third Age.
 Here are some Cambridge walks that I have designed for a U3AC course.
 The intention is a walk, not a guided tour - to walk round Cambridge looking at things.
 There won't be time to give much information, so I'm giving it here instead.
 Click on link below to see a walk.
 Click here for a map showing all the walks.

-The walk course number in Summer 2025 is FIT 41, led by me, Jo Edkins, starting at Quayside.
+The walk course number in Summer 2026 is FIT 41, led by me, Jo Edkins, mostly starting at Quayside, and the last walk starting outside Kings College Chapel.

 Each walk lasts an hour.
-They start from Quayside.
-The length of the walks is 2 miles or less.
-Some of them don't end at the start point.
+They start from Quayside, except the last one (Hobsons Conduit), which starts on Kings Parade.
+The length of the walks is less than 2 miles.
+Most don't end at the start point.
 I will always walk back to the start point with anyone who doesn't know where they are, but that may make the total walk longer than 2 miles.

 Quayside is close to the U3AC office.
-It is by Magdalene Bridge, and it is an open area with some seats.
+It is on Bridge Street, by Magdalene Bridge, and it is an open area with some seats.
 I usually sit by the telephone box.
+The last walk will start outside Kings College Chapel.
+It is possible to sit on the low wall in front of Kings.

 Here are my rules for the walks.
 I hope you find them reasonable!